 - Type III.
 This can cause harmless (benign) tumors in the liver.
 Slow growth and muscle weakness are also common with this type of glycogen storage disease.

 - Type IV.
 Over time, this can cause scarring (cirrhosis) of the liver.
 This disease leads to liver failure.

 Severe illness may lead to liver cirrhosis and cardiomyopathy.
 These may need supportive treatment as the symptoms get worse.
 Your child may need a liver transplant if they have severe liver disease.

 What can I do to prevent glycogen storage disease in my child?

 There is no way to prevent glycogen storage disease.
 But early treatment can help control symptoms once a child has GSD.

 If you or your partner have GSD, or a family history of this disease, see a genetic counselor before you get pregnant.
 They can find out your chances of having a child with GSD.

 How can I help my child live with glycogen storage disease?

 A child with GSD may have special needs and will need continued follow up with multiple healthcare providers.
 Be sure that your child gets regular medical care.
 It is important that your child's healthcare provider checks their condition.
-Regular medical visits will also help you keep up with new treatment options.
+Regular medical visits will also help you keep up with new treatment choices.
 Teach your child and any siblings about GSD in an age-appropriate manner.
 An educated, supportive, family approach will help your child cope with the illness and also help family members manage the stress of a chronic illness.

 Online or in-person support groups may also be helpful for you and your family.